How to Drop Columns from Pandas DataFrame

 Drop Multiple Columns from Pandas DataFrame

-You can use this template in order to drop multiple columns from your DataFrame:
+You can use this template in order to drop multiple columns from the DataFrame:

 For instance, let’s drop the Shape, Length and Width columns by adding this syntax: